These are what you’ll learn in this article (step-by-step):

 - Customize Your Blog

-Once you’re inside WordPress dashboard, you can start customizing your blog.
+Once you’re inside the WordPress dashboard, you can start customizing your blog.
 We’ll go through everything you need to do to get your blog ready and your first post published today.

 - Add Your First Blog Post: In this section, I’ll show you…